dev-mansonthomas/AKS-ActiveActive-Redis/README.md

 This script takes about 10 minutes to complete, it spends some time to wait for AKS creation, K8S resource creation and availability...

-Upon completion, you have an Active/Active setup with a Active/Active DB setup.
+Upon completion, you have an Active/Active setup with an Active/Active DB setup.

-Here is a sample output of the script with cluster informations :
+Here is a sample output of the script with cluster information :

 ````
 =========================================